codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   * The IP address or host name of the ingress controller component.
     * CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
     * Silent install: Add the `--ingress-host` flag.
 If a value is not provided, takes the host from the ingress controller associated with the **Ingress class**.
   > Important: For AWS ALB, the ingress host is created post-installation.
-When prompted, add the domain name you will create in `Route 53` as the ingress host.
+However, when prompted, add the domain name you will create in `Route 53` as the ingress host.
+For example,

  * If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
     * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.